Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 A more accurate takeaway is this:

-AI favors people who know how to use tools — not people who build them.
+AI often favors people who know how to use tools, not necessarily people who build them.

 In practice, that often means: